-Second, not only do the reports make common use of visual language (Foley, 2015), e.g., GY talks of dark shadows, flashes, flicker etc., but many of GY's descriptions bear a striking similarity to those of neurotypical subjects when vision is degraded.
-Blindsight subjects' reports are often negative, stressing the absence of normal visual qualities, as in EY's remark that the light 'looks like nothing at all'.
-Similarly, neurotypical subjects may report masked or threshold stimuli as 'more like nothing' than a stimulus (Stoerig et al., 2002: 572).
-These reports suggest
+Second, not only do the reports make common use of visual language (Foley, 2015), for example, GY talks of dark shadows, flashes, flicker, and so forth, but many of GY's descriptions bear a striking similarity to those of neurotypical subjects when vision is degraded.
+Blindsight subjects' reports are often negative, stressing the absence of normal visual qualities, as in EY's remark that the light "looks like nothing at all."
+Similarly, neurotypical subjects may report masked or threshold stimuli as "more like nothing" than a stimulus (Stoerig, Zontanou, & Cowey, 2002, p.
+572).
+These reports suggest that there is a way that things look, but that it is more notable for what is absent than what is present.